barzine/phd-analyses/README.md

 ## Chapter 6: Integration of transcriptomic with proteomic data

-There are many possible combinaisons based on the included datasets and their quantification methods.
+There are many possible combinations based on the included datasets and their quantification methods.

 ![Overview of the possible integration datasets](img/overviewDatasets.png "Overview of the possible integration datasets")

 # Install help

 * [Linux Libertine](https://sourceforge.net/projects/linuxlibertine/) fonts
-Note: to work with R your font has to be distributed as TFF files.
+Note: to work with R, your font has to be distributed as TFF files.
 Put the font files in ~/.fonts.
-Careful to only select the plain regular, bold and italic, otherwise R will complain.
+Please be careful to select only the plain regular, bold and italic.
+Otherwise, R will complain.

 ```{r installExtraFont}
     install.packages(c('extrafont','extrafontdb'))